Gender Aware Support & Best Practice

 In research undertaken by Women’s Enterprise Scotland in 2017, 46% percent of women-owned businesses participating said they had experienced discrimination as a woman business owner.
 To deal with this challenge, initiatives women valued included gender-aware training programmes and gender-aware business support services.

-Business account managers taking part in this study also identified that a gender-aware support toolkit would be of benefit.
-In the survey of business support staff undertaken as part of the research , 87% said business support staff should be more aware of the differences between men and women in business and 75% of respondents said training on the provision of gender-aware support would help.
+Business account managers taking part in this 2017 study identified that a gender-aware support toolkit would be of benefit to them in the delivery of their services.
+87% of business support staff thought that services should be more aware of the differences between men and women in business and 75% said training on the provision of gender-aware support would help.

-Partners in the Framework in Scotland are committed to –
+Partners in the Scottish Framework and Action Plan for Women in Enterprise are committed to –

 Working with business support organisations to raise awareness of the needs of women-owned businesses and activities which encourage more women to access business support provision.